Several years ago, we wrote a somewhat inflammatory article on why we don’t drink kombucha as a habit.

 You’ll enjoy the advantages of kombucha without sacrificing your oral health in the process!

-Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE resource guide, “How to Remineralize Your Teeth”.
+Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE eBook, “How to Remineralize Your Teeth”.

 Now it’s your turn!

 Does knowing this information help you feel more empowered to navigate to greater oral health?
 Do you enjoy drinking kombucha?
 How do you do it and not risk compromising your precious smile?
 Please share your opinions and feedback in the comments below!